 Council staff attend hazard reduction burns to monitor and record fire and weather behaviour.

 5. How often will Council be doing this work?

 In areas where mechanical maintenance is required, Council has a program of maintaining identified asset protection zones and fire trails on a regular basis.
 Sites for hazard reduction burning are identified annually in joint planning with the QFRS.

 6. Can residents do anything to help prevent bushfires in these areas?

 Yes.
-You can help by ensuring your own property is bushfire ready by seeking information from QFRS about the PREPARE.ACT.SURVIVE. booklet prepared by the Queensland Rural Fire Service and available for download on its website.
+You can help by ensuring your own property is bushfire ready by seeking information from QFES about the PREPARE.ACT.SURVIVE. booklet prepared by the Queensland Rural Fire Service and available for download on its website.